• Disease Overview

 Standard Therapies

 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, physicians who specialize in the diagnosis and treatment of neurological disorders in children (pediatric neurologists), neurologists, physicians who specialize in the diagnosis and treatment of disorders of the bones and skeleton (orthopedists), physicians who specialize in the diagnosis and treatment of eye disorders (ophthalmologists), physicians who specialize in the diagnosis and treatment of skin disorders (dermatologists), speech pathologists, physical therapists, pain specialists, and other healthcare professionals may need to systematically and comprehensively plan treatment.
+Pediatricians, physicians who specialize in the diagnosis and treatment of neurological disorders in children (pediatric neurologists), neurologists, physicians who specialize in the diagnosis and treatment of disorders of the bones and skeleton (orthopedists), physicians who specialize in the diagnosis and treatment of eye disorders (ophthalmologists), physicians who specialize in the diagnosis and treatment of skin disorders (dermatologists), speech pathologists, physical therapists, pain specialists and other healthcare professionals may need to systematically and comprehensively plan treatment.

 Genetic counseling is recommended for affected individuals and their families.
 Psychosocial support for the entire family is essential as well.

 There is presently no cure for ASAH1-related disorders and there are no standardized treatment protocols or guidelines for affected individuals.
-To date, treatment is aimed at the specific symptoms that are present in each individual.
+To date, treatment is aimed at addressing the specific symptoms that are present in each individual.
 Seizures may be treated with drugs that reduce the seizure occurrence (anti-epileptics).
 Some infants may need to undergo surgical removal of nodules that form in the airways or mouth cavity.
-Sometimes, a tracheostomy may be required.
-This is the creation of a surgical opening in the neck to gain access to the windpipe (trachea).
+Sometimes a tracheostomy may be required which is the creation of a surgical opening in the neck to gain access to the windpipe (trachea).
 A tube is placed into this opening to allow for breathing.
 Some affected children may need a gastrostomy tube, in which a small, thin tube that is inserted into the stomach through a small cut in the abdomen to allow the passage of food and liquid.

 Anti-inflammatory medications and physical therapy can help to reduce or improve mobility issues and pain associated with joint disease.
 Surgery may be necessary for the removal of nodules in the hand.

-Individuals with SMA-PME may be treated with anti-seizure mediations, standard medications for the treatment of tremors, a gastrostomy tube, and standard treatment for scoliosis.
+Individuals with SMA-PME may be treated with anti-seizure mediations, standard medications for the treatment of tremors, a gastrostomy tube and standard treatment for scoliosis.
 Some individuals may require breathing (respiratory) therapy and standard therapy for treating recurrent pneumonia.
-Sometimes, noninvasive ventilatory support or a tracheostomy may be necessary.
+Sometimes, non-invasive ventilatory support or a tracheostomy may be necessary.
 Some individuals may require assistive devices to walk including special shoes, walkers, or wheelchairs.

 • < Previous section